ObjectBox comes with full Kotlin support including data classes. And yes, it supports RxJava and reactive queries without RxJava.

 Yes.
 ObjectBox comes with strong relation support and offers features like “eager loading” for optimal performance.

-The ObjectBox plugin only looks for entities in the current module, it does not search library modules.
+The ObjectBox Gradle plugin only looks for entities in the current module, it does not search library modules.
 However, you can have a separate database (MyObjectBox

 file) for each module.
 Just make sure to pass different database names when building your BoxStore.